 Principles a nd Recommendations Relevant section(s) Comply?
-Principle 7 - Recognise and manage risk 7.1 Establish policies for the oversight and management of material business risks and disclose a summary of those policies.
+Principle 2 7 - Recognise and manage risk 7.1 Establish policies for the oversight and management of material business risks and disclose a summary of those policies.
 Part 4 yes 7.2 Require management to design and implement the risk management and internal control systems to manage the Company's material business risks and report to the Board on whether those risks are being managed effectively.
 Parts 4.1 and 4.2 yes 7.3 Disclose whether the Board has received assurance from the Chief Executive Officer and the Chief Financial Officer that the declaration provided under Section 295A of the Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.
 Part 4.3 yes 7.4 Provide the information indicated in the guide to reporting on Principle 7.
-Part 4 yes ) Principle 8 Remunerate fairly and responsibly 8.1 The Board should establish a Remuneration Committee.
+Part 4 yes Principle 8 3 - Remunerate fairly and responsibly 8.1 The Board should establish a Remuneration Committee.
 Part 2 yes 8.2 Distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives.
 Part 5.1 yes 8.3 Provide the information indicated in the guide to reporting on Principle 8.
-Parts 2 and 5.1 yes ) years and ar corporate governance policies, procedures and practices have been developed and implemented by the Bo e consistent with the Recommendations.
-During the 2008/09 financial year there were no departures from sclosed to shareholders. -
+Parts 2 and 5.1 yes

+The Group's corporate governance policies, procedures and practices have been developed and implemented by the Board and management over many years and are consistent with the Recommendations.
+During the 2008/09 financial year there were no departures from the Recommendations which should be disclosed to shareholders.